marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## What I Like About WordPress

-There are a **plethora**.
+There is a **plethora**.
 Hold on.
 There is an **extravaganza** of hosting providers, themes, & plugins.
 Which is also WordPress' *dark-side*.
 For example, if I need a homepage hero *slider*, there are many out there to choose from.
 If I need an image *gallery* or a *modal popup*, they are almost always built into a premium theme.
 I don't need to go into any code to get these widgets up and running fast.

 A lot of the available *widgets* and plugins are **well designed** and *sexy*.
 They look amazing and they work well.
 Many are free, *freemium*, or donation-based.